×

 What are the schools in Tijuana like?

 "Tijuana is a city with a variety of educational options for children.
 Some of the most prestigious international and bilingual schools in the city are: Colegio Interamericano de Tijuana is one of the top international schools located in Tijuana.
 It is accredited by the Western Association of Schools and Colleges and provides an American-style educational experience for pre-k to grade 12 students.
 The curriculum is designed to prepare them for higher education in Mexico or abroad and the school also offers a variety of extracurricular activities.
 ITAM Tijuana, or Tecnológico de Monterrey, is another reputable international school in Tijuana, and it offers bilingual programs in Spanish and English.
 Its curriculum covers a range of disciplines from literature and history to science and technology, and its mission is to foster an atmosphere of respect and curiosity in which students can develop holistically.
 Southwestern Academy is a private bilingual school with an emphasis on the International Baccalaureate curriculum.
 This school combines rigorous academic programs in both Spanish and English with extracurricular and sports activities.
 Its small class sizes ensure students get individual attention and the support they need to reach their goals.
 Finally, the Colegio Primaria Bilingüe Estrella del Norte is a private bilingual school with a Christian framework that focuses on educational excellence, ethical and moral training, and international awareness.
 It is accredited by the Mexican government and provides programs from kindergarten to high school.
-The school has a modern, interactive campus where students can explore their interests and develop academic skills, along with values such as respect and responsibility," commented one expat when asked about in Tijuana.
+The school has a modern, interactive campus where students can explore their interests and develop academic skills, along with values such as respect and responsibility," wrote an expat with kids at in Tijuana.

 What are the pros and cons of living in Tijuana?